jelsema/CLME/cran-comments.md

-This update contains small bugfixes.
+This update contains small update to adjust for update to R 4.0.0

 ## Test environments
-* Mac OSX, R 3.4.3
+* Windows 10, R 4.0.0
-* Mac OSX, R-devel
+* Windows 10, R-devel

 ## Results of: R CMD check --as-cran